WEC-Sim/WEC-Sim/source/advanced_features.rst

 Time-Step Features
 ~~~~~~~~~~~~~~~~~~~~
 The default WEC-Sim solver is 'ode4'.
-Refer to the `WEC-Sim Applications repository <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ non-linear hydro example for a comparisons between 'ode4' to 'ode45'.
+Refer to the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository **NonlinearHydro** example for a comparisons between 'ode4' to 'ode45'.
 The following variables may be changed in the simulationClass (where N is number of increment steps, default: N=1):

 * Fixed time-step: :code:`simu.dt`
 * Output time-step: :code:`simu.dtOut=N*simu.dt`